-Accidentally Accurate - the whole shtick about the different anti-Roman groups and their infighting is clearly intended as a Take That against then current leftist groups in the UK, but incidentally the real live anti Roman groups at the time did more infighting than fighting against the Romans.
+Accidentally Accurate: The whole shtick about the different anti-Roman groups and their infighting is clearly intended as a Take That against then current leftist groups in the UK, but incidentally the real life anti-Roman groups at the time did more infighting than fighting against the Romans.
 Ultimately this meant that all three Jewish uprisings against the Romans failed precisely because of that We ARE Struggling Together, though the immense military strength of the Roman Empire didn't help either.

 A small one, but in the scene where the crosses are being carried up the hill, the guard (apparently named Parvus) hits Eric Idle's annoying character.
 It was supposed to be only a tap and not meant to hurt, but the actor was annoyed with him that day and whacked him instead.
 Eric's brief look of surprise is genuine.

 A rare positive example.
 The original production company canned this movie at the last minute, fearful that the religious subject matter would offend people.
 So ex-BeatleGeorge Harrison stepped in, paid a few million pounds, and more or less let the Pythons do whatever they wanted... for the sole reason that he was a huge Python fan and wanted to see their next movie.
 Eric Idle later described it as "the most expensive movie ticket ever purchased."

 The one thing they did cut to avoid offending people was a Jewish Nazi-esque character named Otto, who wore a combination Star of David/swastika and wanted to make Israel a racially pure Jewish nation.
 He shows up at the end as the leader of the "suicide squad" that tries to help the crucified convicts by pointlessly killing themselves on the ground under the crosses.